openstack-infra/zuul/doc/source/admin/monitoring.rst

       The one-minute load average of this executor, multiplied by 100.

-   .. stat:: pct_available_ram
+   .. stat:: pct_used_ram
       :type: gauge

-      The available RAM (including buffers and cache) on this executor, as a percentage multiplied by 100.
+      The used RAM (excluding buffers and cache) on this executor, as a percentage multiplied by 100.

 .. stat:: zuul.nodepool